 When you think about launching a medical career, you probably envision med school.
 However, there are lots of rewarding health care careers that don't require getting a PhD or going to medical school, but still offer a chance to administer care, help diagnose and treat patients and keep medical facilities running smoothly.

 In fact, the prognosis is excellent for many types of jobs in the health care industry as the population continues to live longer, and advancements in medicine allow for more comprehensive preventative care and treatment options.
-Take a look at these six in-demand health care positions, ranging from those you can potentially begin with less than a year of training and certification to others that require a bachelor's degree.
+Take a look at these six health care positions, ranging from those you can potentially begin with less than a year of training and certification to others that require a bachelor's degree.

 What they do: If you've ever been for an ultrasound, you've seen a medical sonographer (sometimes called an ultrasound technician) in action.
 They use advanced sonography equipment and technology to perform diagnostic exams.
 In addition to technical knowledge, they must also have a knack for putting patients at ease.